Scottish Qualifications Authority: National Assessment Bank

-Since the introduction of Highers, Intermediate 1 and Intermediate 2 courses, the SQA have also introduced a National Assessment Bank of short examinations for each subject.
-These are more commonly known as NABs or unit assessments, and contain questions from specific academic units at a basic level.
-Each candidate must pass a certain number of NABs (usually three) before they can be presented for the final examination, although resits can occur with other NAB materials.
+With the introduction of Highers, Intermediate 1 and Intermediate 2 courses, the SQA also introduced a National Assessment Bank of short examinations for each subject.
+These were more commonly known as NABs or unit assessments, and contained questions from specific academic units at a basic level.
+Each candidate had to pass a certain number of NABs (usually three) before they could be presented for the final examination.

-The National Assessment Bank materials are available for download as Word or PDF files on a secure SQA website.
-The only person who can enter the site is the SQA coordinator of each institution.

-For national 4 and 5 courses NABs are usually taken 3 times throughout the session when units have been completed and appear on the candidates certificate as a unit pass even if the candidate does not pass the whole course e.g. "No award in national 5 english but passed a unit internally."

 Release of results

 Students for National Qualifications receive their results on, generally, the first Tuesday in August.
 Students signed up for the authority's MySQA system are able to check their record online throughout the year and get their exam results by text and/or email on the day that the results are issued.
 Those signed up to the service received their results one day earlier than the official postal results.
 This also occurred in subsequent years, however only due to a mistake by the company holding the results.
 In another incident, the SQA itself sent the results out on the right day, but Robert Gordon University's business school leaked whether students had been let in, and a technical error with St Andrew's University's website also leaked the results of applicants.

 Due to the high volume of exam marking with the Scottish examination boards and those across the rest of the UK, where it is thought that exam marking inaccuracies may occur, there are each year a vast number of students requesting for an exam "re-mark".
-After the SQA introduced fees (which were exorbitant in many students' and parents' opinion), requests for exam remarking plummeted 55,000 students—a decline of 77%.
+After the SQA introduced fees, requests for exam remarking fell by 55,000 students—a decline of 77%.

-In order to fight (supposed) grade inflation within the Scottish education sector; SQA has introduced academically and cognitively more rigorous examination standards and stricter marking; this has resulted in strong criticism towards the SQA exam board and in decreases of exam pass rates of up to 15%.
+In order to fight (supposed) grade inflation within the Scottish education sector, SQA has introduced academically and cognitively more rigorous examination standards and stricter marking; this resulted in strong criticism towards the SQA exam board and in decreases of exam pass rates of up to 15%.